crack666/paf2024/README.md

 - `POST /api/notifications/broadcast` - Broadcast a notification to all users

 ### Task Queue Management
-- `GET /api/task-queues` - List all task queues
+- `GET /api/task-queues` - List all task queues (includes tasks with correct status)
 - `GET /api/task-queues/{id}` - Get a specific task queue
-- `GET /api/task-queues/{id}/tasks` - Get all tasks in a queue (with optional filtering by taskStatus)
+- `GET /api/task-queues/{id}/tasks` - Get all tasks in a queue (with optional filtering by status)
+- `GET /api/task-queues/{id}/all-tasks` - Get all tasks associated with a queue (including processed ones)
+- `GET /api/task-queues/{id}/completed-tasks` - Get completed tasks with results from a queue
 - `POST /api/task-queues` - Create a new task queue
 - `POST /api/task-queues/{queueId}/tasks/{taskId}` - Add a task to a queue
 - `POST /api/task-queues/{queueId}/process-next` - Process the next task in a queue